IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/create-a-custom-recentcalls-service.md

 override fun onCreate() {
     super.onCreate()
     // Initialize the synchronization status.
-    synchronizationStatus = SynchronizationStatus.NO_CONNECTED_DEVICES
+    phoneBookSynchronizationStatus = PhoneBookSynchronizationStatus.NO_CONNECTED_DEVICES
     // Initialize the recentCallsDescending property with an empty list. recentCallsDescending = emptyList()
     // Set the service ready and clients can call any Api of the service. serviceReady = true
-    // The source of recent calls is ready and synchronization starts. synchronizationStatus = SynchronizationStatus.SYNCHRONIZATION_IN_PROGRESS
+    // The source of recent calls is ready and synchronization starts. phoneBookSynchronizationStatus = PhoneBookSynchronizationStatus.SYNCHRONIZATION_IN_PROGRESS
     // Update recentCallsDescending with the list of recent calls from the source.
     // Make sure that the list is in descending chronological order.
     // If a client (typically a view model) requires the list in a different order,